wp-plugins/5mincom-video-suggestions/readme.txt

 == Description ==

-The AOL On Network's video syndication solution includes a vast video library for video syndication across multiple platforms and devices.
-To enable Editors and Publishers to embed videos in their articles from their work environment, we have created The AOL On Network Video Plugin.
-This plugin provides editors with a user-friendly solution to embed videos that best fits their article.
-The plugin sits on top of the WordPress editor making it easy and accessible.
+The AOL On Network's video syndication solution includes a vast video library.
+These high quality, engaging videos can be delivered across multiple platforms and devices via The AOL On Network Video Plugin's innovative technology.
+The plugin enables Editors and Publishers to embed videos into their articles from within the WordPress work environment.
+The Editors will appreciate the seamless integration of the plugin's user interface and the minimal time and effort required to embed videos that best fits their article.

 Features: